actionhero/actionhero/wiki/ops/running-actionhero.md

 ## Environments and Config

-By default, actionhero will use the config settings in `/config/`.
-However, you can set envrioment-specfic overrides or changes.  actionhero inspects `process.env.NODE_ENV` to load up runtime configuration overrides from `exports.#{env}` blocks in your configuration files.
+By default, actionhero will use the settings found in the exports.default blocks in `/config/`.
+However, you can set environment-specfic overrides or changes.  actionhero inspects `process.env.NODE_ENV` to load up runtime configuration overrides from `exports.#{env}` blocks in your configuration files.
 This is the recommended way to have separate settings for staging and production.

 The load order of configs is:
 - default values in `/config`